 Saba: You wrote also that you felt "exile" when you saw that your country, Lebanon, would not grow normally, and most of the people you knew had also left.

-Adnan: I used to be the cultural editor of the French language Beirut daily, "l’orient le Jour," I found myself without cultural news or events to write about.
+Adnan: I used to be the cultural editor of the French language Beirut daily, "L’orient le Jour."
+I found myself without cultural news or events to write about.
 I admire the people who stayed (during the civil war).
 I do not consider myself a desperate exile like other people.
-Some in Lebanon had to leaveBI was among those.
+Some in Lebanon had to leave.
+I was among those.
 In my case, I returned to the United States, a country I know.
 I was then an American citizen.
 Personally, to be in exile is not my major concern.
-There are exiles in one’s own country, like the native Americans here who live in concentration camps called Reservations who have little rights, and can’t even learn their own language.
+There are exiles in one’s own country, like the Native Americans here who live in concentration camps called Reservations who have little rights, and can’t even learn their own language.
 Also, some black people are in exile here.
 Likewise the Palestinians are in exile on their own lands under Israeli occupation.

-Saba You consider yourself an Arab-American.
+Saba: You consider yourself an Arab-American.
 You are an Arab who writes mainly in English.
-You have also wrote and published in French, and lived in France.
+You have also written and published in French, and lived in France.
 If you were staying in France, would you have considered yourself an Arab-French?

 Adnan: I am a Pisces, I feel this duality in me, which is constantly in synthesis.
 Am I Arab or Greek like my mother?
 A Muslim or a Christian?
 I did not make out of the fact that I was born in a Muslim and Christian family a problem, and it was never a cause of personal pain.
 Some individuals make a lot of problems out of these realities, they may side with one side over the other.
 Personally I never made it a problem, it is usually the others who make it a problem.